sarahcalande/practice/README.md

 ## Step 2 - Like Feature (Frontend)

 The next feature to approach is the functionality to add likes to a picture.
-First get this working in the browser only without worrying about persistence.
+First get this working in the browser only, without worrying about persistence.

 Clicking the 'Like' button should increase the number of likes by one.